B.A., Spelman College

 J.D., Georgia State University

-An experienced mediator and arbitrator, Stacey Hornsby Williams has settled more than 1,000 disputes covering a wide range of issues.
+An experienced attorney, mediator and arbitrator, Professor Stacey Hornsby Williams has been an ADR specialist for more than 17 years, and she has settled more than 1,000 disputes covering a wide range of issues.

-Williams is a Georgia Registered Neutral with the Georgia Office of Dispute Resolution and is the immediate past chair of the Dispute Resolution Section of the State Bar of Georgia.
-Additionally, she is a founding partner/panel member of ADR Atlanta.
+She is a registered neutral and approved trainer with the Georgia Office of Dispute Resolution and is a past chair of the Dispute Resolution Section of the State Bar of Georgia.
+Additionally, she is a FINRA arbitrator and a founding partner and panel member of ADR Atlanta.

-Williams earned her bachelor’s degree from Spelman College in 1993 and her law degree from Georgia State University in 2007.
+She earned her bachelor’s degree from Spelman College and her law degree from the Georgia State University College of Law.